 Here are 7 qualities of an ideal workout buddy:

 1. Choose Someone You Like

-They may be the fittest, most knowledgeable and skilled people in the workout field who can probably push you to do your workouts well.
+They may be the fittest, most knowledgeable, and most skilled people in the workout field who can probably push you to do your workouts well.
 But if you don’t like that person, the alliance isn’t going to last.

 2. More Fit Than You

-It’s better to find a workout partner who is more fit than you are.
+It may be better to find a workout partner who is fitter than you are.
 A partner of the opposite sex can also be a good morale booster plus you tend to push yourself more as you don’t want them to be disappointed with you.

 A more knowledgeable partner is also a great help.
 They may be able to guide you better on your fitness journey.

 There’s nothing like a grumpy partner to crush your spirit.
 If your workout buddy is constantly bragging, it’ll create a negative atmosphere and demotivate you.